What to do after the change of the primary domain of your cPanel account

 Backup creation/restoration via Softaculous

-In some cases, creating or restoring backups using the cPanel >> Softaculous Apps Installer menu may not work as expected for the domain/subdomains involved, during the primary domain name change.
+In some cases, creating or restoring backups using the cPanel >> Softaculous Apps Installer menu may not work as expected for the involved domain/subdomains during the primary domain name change.

 Troubleshooting: backups generated using the Softaculous tool don’t contain the expected data after the primary domain of the hosting account was changed.